MetaDataCool/sviep-bigdata/README.md

 Then the Python part:

-main.py can be run and right now only import pymongo package to connect to the mongodb from python
+main.py can be run and right now does

+ -imports pymongo package to connect to the mongodb from python -print the first bag of words